sebousan/hugolify-www/content/docs/blocks/title.md

 ---
-title: Title block
+title: Title
-linkTitle: Title
 description: Displays a heading title with surtitle and text.
 ---

+# Title block

+Displays a heading title with surtitle and text.

 ## Frontmatter